 The famous 17 October 1961 meeting on a Dartford railway station platform and an ensuing conversation regarding blues records brought the future songwriting partnership together in search of better music.

 By March 1962, just like many other blues record collectors, they had already seen the ads in Jazz News and New Musical Express for a rhythm and blues club in the London suburb of Ealing.

-Having formed a band Little Boy Blue and The Blue Boys with Dick Taylor (later of the Pretty Things) and Alan Etherington, Jagger & Richards travelled 20 miles to Ealing in Etherington’s father’s Riley Pathfinder car, parking it in Madeley Road, strolling past Ealing Broadway station and then descending, 20 urine stinking steps…nothing changes.
+Having formed a band called Little Boy Blue and The Blue Boys with Dick Taylor (later of the Pretty Things) and Alan Etherington, Jagger & Richards travelled 20 miles to Ealing in Etherington’s father’s Riley Pathfinder car, parking it in Madeley Road, strolling past Ealing Broadway station and then descending, 20 urine stinking steps…nothing changes.

 Brian Jones, from Cheltenham, had been attending the venue with Dick Hattrell in the weeks following the opening night on the 17 March 1962.
 According to Bill Wyman’s book, Brian Jones sat in with Blues Inc on two successive Saturdays.
 On 31 May 1962, Blues Inc had also recruited a new bassist, Jack Bruce (later of Graham Bond Organisation and Cream) with Long John Baldry joining Cyril Davies on vocals.

 Sometime during the evening of the 7th April 1962, Jones was presented to the Ealing Club crowd by Alexis Korner.
 With his Hofner Committee guitar, Jones as “Elmo Lewis” showed off his slide guitar skills with the Elmore James song Dust My Broom.

 His stage presence and ability impressed both Richards and Jagger as it had done Alexis Korner.